k3s-io/k3s/README.md

 We wanted an installation of Kubernetes that was half the size in terms of memory footprint.
 Kubernetes is a 10 letter word stylized as k8s.
 So something half as big as Kubernetes would be a 5 letter word stylized as K3s.
-There is neither a long-form of K3s nor official pronunciation.
+While there is no official pronounciation most commonly it is referred as "Hard Boiled Egg".

 Is this a fork?
 ---------------